 Interest Rate Risk

-In order to borrow, the borrower must pledge gold or silver bars.
-The borrower retains title to the precious metal pledged, but control is given to Lend & Borrow Trust.
-If the borrower does not meet a margin call, or pay interest or repay the principal when due, LBT sells a sufficient amount of pledged metal to pay the lender.
+In order to borrow, the Borrower must pledge gold or silver bars.
+The Borrower retains title to the Precious Metal pledged, but control is given to Lend & Borrow Trust.
+If the Borrower does not meet a Margin Call, or pay interest or repay the principal when due, LBT sells a sufficient amount of gold or silver to pay the Lender.
 Borrowers are not entitled to compensation from the FSCS if they suffer a loss.

 If Lend & Borrow Trust were to become insolvent or to cease its P2P platform for any reason, there may be a risk that LBT would no longer be able to process P2P loan interest payments and repayments due to Lenders.
 In the unlikely event of LBT ceasing to operate its P2P platform, LBT has set aside an amount of funds to administer the repayment of P2P loans and the closing of Customer Accounts as described in clause 13 of the Customer Agreement and clause 18 of the Standard Loan Terms and Conditions.